 A Guide to Teaching in Korea

 1. Decide what kind of setting you want.

 There’s the classic hagwon vs. public school debate, but here are the different programs you should know about before applying:

-- English Program in Korea (EPIK)- This program covers pretty much all of Korea, including Seoul and Gyeonggi-do.
-However, I’m assuming do to the size of Seoul and Gyeonggi, they broke it down further.
-I’m personally in EPIK.
+- English Program in Korea (EPIK)- This program covers pretty much all of Korea.
+I was a part of EPIK for my 2 years in Namwon.
 This program deals totally with the public school system in Korea.
 Hours are typically 8:30 a.m.-4:30 p.m. with weekends off and normal vacations.
 You work for the government.